 A change in my work environment from a busy photography studio to an art gallery helped me to slow down, gave me time to visit many green spaces in and around London and allowed me to focus on my personal projects.

 I have spent the last couple of years revisiting Kew Gardens, watching the seasons transform the place.
 Most of my nature photography comes from this marvellous location.

-2018 brought a surprising change and I am about to start a new adventure.
-Different environment, different workflow, but as always surrounded by images.
+2018 brought a surprising change of employment, different environment, different workflow, but as always I’m surrounded by images.